Disability Accessibility: News and Information

-Synopsis: The Disabled World accessibility category covers a range of topics including ADA and DDA accessible regulations.
+Synopsis: Accessibility news covering ADA, urban design, and disability rights.
+Find resources on physical, digital, and social inclusion initiatives.
 While accessibility is often used to describe facilities or amenities to assist people with disabilities, as in "wheelchair accessible", the term can extend to Braille signage, wheelchair ramps, elevators, audio signals at pedestrian crossings, walkway contours, website design, and so on.
-An Accessibility Plan sets out how each local authority plans to improve access to employment, learning, health care, food shops, and other services of local importance, particularly for disadvantaged groups and areas.

 Accessibility is often used to focus on people with disabilities and their right of access to entities, often through use of assistive technology.
 Several definitions of accessibility refer directly to access-based individual rights laws and regulations.
 Products or services designed to meet these regulations are typically termed Easy Access or Accessible.